TerraCycle (bicycle): Acquisitions

 In December 2007, TerraCycle acquired FastBack Systems, a recumbent cycling hydration system and frame pack manufacturer out of Fort Collins, Colorado.
 Mike Vogl, the founder of FastBack, said in a press release: "We’ve grown quickly, and the demands of the business require increasing time and resources."
 TerraCycle has continued producing the lines of packs and bags, expanded the line to include other products and begun selling the FastBack line in Europe.

 In December 2009, TerraCycle acquired WindWrap, a maker of fairings for recumbent cycles based in Eureka, California.
 The WindWrap line of fairings has been expanded and improved upon, and is now available in Europe.
-WindWrap founder, Mark Mueller, said of the move: "I am proud that Windwrap fairings are in use around the world.
-Now its time someone who can make these an even better product to take things from here.
-We've been working with TerraCycle for years and believe they will be a great company for this."

 In December 2011, Terracycle acquired Velogenesis, and began selling the seat strut clamps developed by Velogenesis founder, Ray Brick.

 Influence

 Innovations in recumbent technology

 TerraCycle's first bike, the TerraZa was known for its ground-breaking customizability.
 The TerraZa won the acclaim of Recumbent Cyclist News for being revolutionary: "This is the way we like to see recumbents built, the way more should be built and the way many high-end bikes will have to be built in the future."

 The folding stem developed at TerraCycle has changed the way that other companies approach their products.
 Bacchetta Recumbent Bikes has adopted TerraCycle's GlideFlex folding stem as standard equipment.

 The Cargo Monster, designed by TerraCycle in 2009, is a load-carrying extension that transforms the carrying ability of almost any recumbent cycle.

 In 2011, TerraCycle's Sport Idlers won Accessory of the Year on BentRider Online.